Synthetic Controls with Multiple Outcomes

-This enables the synthetic control to track the dynamics in the outcome of the treated unit over time, while allowing the levels to differ by a constant amount, which is similar to the ``parallel trends'' assumption in the difference-in-differences method.\footnote{Using demeaned outcomes is also similar to a proposal in \cite{doudchenko2017}, which includes an intercept when minimizing the difference between the synthetic control and the treated unit in the matching variables.} Apart from allowing a better pre-treatment fit for the treated unit, using demeaned outcomes has the additional merit that it helps correct the size distortion of the permutation test based on the post-to-pre-treatment RMSPE (Root Mean Squared Prediction Error) ratios obtained from permuting the treatment status among all units.
+This enables the SC to track the dynamics in the outcome of the treated unit over time, while allowing the levels to differ by a constant amount, which is similar to the ``parallel trends'' assumption in the difference-in-differences method.\footnote{Using demeaned outcomes is also similar to a proposal in \cite{doudchenko2017}, which includes an intercept when minimizing the difference between the SC and the treated unit in the matching variables.} Apart from allowing a better pre-treatment fit for the treated unit, using demeaned outcomes has the additional merit that it helps correct the size distortion of the permutation test based on the post-to-pre-treatment RMSPE (Root Mean Squared Prediction Error) ratios obtained from permuting the treatment status among all units.

 In the multiple-outcome framework, the relative position of the units can vary across different outcomes, making it difficult to match on multiple outcomes simultaneously.
 The demeaning process would be helpful in these circumstances by improving the pre-treatment fits.